chili-epfl/FROG-analytics/README.md

 | Paragraph average length         | No     |
 | Superparagraph average length    | No     |
 | Average paragraphs/superparagraph| No     |

+## Semantic Analysis
+COBRAS can apply semantic analysis based on `WindowOperation`, `Author`, `Superparagraph`, `Pad`.
+First thing to do is creating `WindowOperation`, `Superparagraph` or groups of `Operations` for different `Authors`.
+Then using `get text(get text by XXX)` functions to create text for them.
+Our pretrained model is [Sent2vec](https://github.com/epfml/sent2vec) and you can download several pretrained models and see how preprocess raw text before applying pretrained model from the sent2vec github link.

 ### Command line execution